agrostar/zzapi/README.md

 1. **Specs**: The YAML description, schema and validators.
 2. **Runners**: The tools that can make the API requests and test the responses.
 Currently the only runner available is the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=AgroStar.zzapi)
 3. **Doc generators**: These will generate documentation in HTML/Markdown for easy browsing.
-Currently none, exist, but we are building one.
+Currently none, exist.

 ## Storage

 All files will be stored locally (ie, not on the cloud, unlike Postman).
 A directory will hold together files of different kinds.
 The directory is typically the input to the runner and the doc generator.
-A directory is like a "Folder" in Postman terminology, but every directory can have it's own variables.
+A directory is like a "Folder" in Postman terminology, but every directory can have its own variables.
 If you need hierarchy, use sub-directories.

 The directory will have the following kinds of files.